Discover your policy value in seconds:

-Again, viatical settlements are life settlements for individuals who have a terminal illness, which is typically designated as one where the insured has a life expectancy of 24 months or less.
-This is commonly cancer, or a form of heart disease.
+Again, viatical settlements are life settlements for individuals who have a terminal illness.
+Terminal illnesses are typically designated as those in which the insured has a life expectancy of 24 months or less.
+Common terminal illnesses include cancer or some form of heart disease.

 How Do I Make Sure I’m Getting The Best Deal On My Senior Life Settlement?

 Good question.
-It’s very important to evaluate who you’re selling your life insurance to and for how much, in order to maximize your life settlement.
+It’s essential to evaluate who you’re selling your life insurance to and for how much, in order to maximize your life settlement.

-It’s also important to know your resources when selling your life insurance policy.
-There are a number of established resources designed to protect you, including the National Association of Insurance Commissioners (NAIC) and the Life Insurance Settlement Association (LISA).
-These are unbiased organizations with resources designed to help you in most insurance or settlement needs.
+Know that you have resources available to protect your interests when selling your life insurance policy.
+There are a number of established resources designed to protect you, including unbiased organizations like the National Association of Insurance Commissioners (NAIC) and the Life Insurance Settlement Association (LISA).